mesosphere/marathon/docs/docs/networking.md

 #### DiscoveryInfo and port `labels`:

-* `labels` may defined for items of `portDefinitions` as well as for items of `portMappings`.
+* `labels` may be defined for items of `portDefinitions` as well as for items of `portMappings`.
 These labels are sent to Mesos via `DiscoveryInfo` protobufs at instance-launch time.
 * Given a mapping or endpoint, we generate a port `DiscoveryInfo` for every combination of specified protocols and associated networks.
 (IE, if an `Endpoint` specifies 2 protocols and is associated with 3 container networks, then a total of 6 `DiscoveryInfo` protobufs would be generated for that single `Endpoint`).
 * Marathon injects a `network-scope` label into the port `DiscoveryInfo` to disambiguate between a *host-port* and *container-port*.
     * A scope value of `host` is used for *host-port* discovery.